 We do not write this section lightly.
 Using a firearm on a bear in self-defense should be a last resort after all other options have failed.
-Please read through the other sections and understand how to properly avoid the situation which forces you to kill a bear in self-defense.
+Please read through the other sections and understand how to properly avoid this horrible situation which forces you to kill a bear.

-The simple fact is that if you’re not registered to hunt bears in the area where you’re at, then you’re negatively disrupting the population by killing a bear in self-defense.
+The simple fact is that if you’re not registered to hunt bears in the area where you’re at, and you kill a bear, you’re hurting the forest and disrupting the population balance in the area.

-That being said, sometimes there are situations that arise where it’s either you or them, and of course you have the absolute right to choose yourself.
-This means you may want to think about bringing a firearm if such a fatal situation arises, but always use bear spray first if you can.
+That being said, there are situations that arise where it’s life or death, either you or them, and of course you have the absolute right to choose your life.

-This article written by Thomas Smith, a wildlife ecologist who was stationed in Alaska for many years, and has had dozens of encounters with bears, explains how effective bear spray is.
+This wonderful article written by Thomas Smith, a wildlife ecologist who was stationed in Alaska for many years, and had dozens of wilderness encounters with bears, explains the effectiveness of bear spray.